Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

 As the losses increase, the finite value of $N$, at which the sensitivity ratio peaks shifts towards the lesser $N$ value.
 This indicates that when there are more photon losses, the mode-entangled configuration loses its supremacy over the separable case at lesser values of $N$.
 For example, when the channel transmissivity is $99\%$ in every photon channel, the sensitivity ratio peaks at $N=6.7$, with an enhancement factor of of $2.86 ~(4.56$ dB) over the separable configuration.
 Similarly, when the transmissivity is $95\%$, the ratio peaks at $N=2.53$ with peak value of enhancement factor $2.21$ ~($3.45$ dB).
 Therefore, it is optimal to operate the configuration at these values of $N$, where one can exploit the most advantage of the mode-entangled configuration over the separable one.

 Also, one can calculate the quantum enhancement in the phase sensitivity of the mode-entangled configuration compared to the corresponding SNL.
 For example, when $\eta=0.99$ and $N=6.7$, $\Delta\phi^2_{SNL}/\Delta\phi^2_e$ is $23.22$ giving a $13.66$ dB quantum enhancement in phase sensitivity.
-Similarly, when $\eta=0.95$, the sensitivity ratio peaks at $N=2.53$ corresponding to an optimal squeezing parameter of $r=1.13$, the quantum enhancement is $9.28$ dB.
+Similarly, when $\eta=0.95$, the sensitivity ratio peaks at $N=2.53$, which corresponds to an initial squeezing of $9.8$ dB, the quantum enhancement obtained is $9.28$ dB.

-Furthermore, we plot the behavior of the sensitivity ratio with respect to the number of gyroscopes $(M)$ in Fig.~\ref{fig:fig7} (b), with a constant $N=20$.
+Furthermore, we plot the behavior of the sensitivity ratio with respect to the number of gyroscopes $(M)$ in Fig.~\ref{fig:fig8} (b), with a constant $N=10$.
 It can be seen that the sensitivity ratio always increases with an increase in the number of gyroscopes.
 However, the rate of increase reduces with internal losses.
-From Fig.~\ref{fig:fig7} (a) and (b), one can see that as the photon loss increases, the performance of both the mode-entangled and the separable configurations becomes comparable.
+From Fig.~\ref{fig:fig8} (a) and (b), one can see that as the photon loss increases, the performance of both the mode-entangled and the separable configurations becomes comparable.
 However, there is still a practical advantage for the entangled approach that only a single parametric amplifier is required to produce the same sensitivity as produced by the $M$ parametric amplifiers in the separable approach.